angie-il/my-next-editor/README.md

 ### 🗓️ Day 2

 - Created and configured the EditorPage using the Tldraw component
-- Changed the button to update the shape from the Tldraw documentation
+- Added the button to modify the shape of the Tldraw canvas
-- Connected the UI to the Tldraw canvas (positioned button with TailwindCSS)
 - Implemented the getDocument API endpoint with tRPC to retrieve the stored snapshot

 ### 🗓️ Day 3

 - Implemented error and loading state handling for the EditorPage using isLoading and isError
 - Added conditional rendering to show a loading screen or error message when the API request is pending or fails
-- Ensured user feedback during snapshot retrieval with friendly UI messages

 ### 🗓️ Day 4